nageshkharat/AI-Web-Automation-Assignment/README.md

 ## Overview
 This repository contains a prototype implementation for an AI-driven web automation solution developed for the CloudEagle AI PM Intern assignment.
 The solution automates user management tasks (data scraping, provisioning, and deprovisioning) for SaaS applications without APIs, such as HubSpot, using Playwright for browser automation and LangChain for AI-driven UI navigation.

-The primary deliverable is a 3-5 page PDF document (submitted separately via Google Form), which details the problem, research, proposed solution, and scalability considerations.
-This repository provides the optional pseudocode/prototype to demonstrate the technical approach.

 ## Features
 - **User Data Scraping**: Extracts user details (names, emails, roles, last login) from SaaS admin portals, handling pagination and dynamic UIs.
 - **Provisioning/Deprovisioning**: Automates user creation and removal via form interactions.